 (3) Following receipt by the department of a complete application, the department shall review the application materials for consistency and compliance with the requirements of these rules.
-The department shall provide the applicant, affiliating agency, and the board with a written statement citing areas of non-compliance, and specifying a time-frame for correction, if the department determines that the areas of non-compliance are amenable or subject to correction.
+The department shall provide the applicant with a written statement citing areas of non-compliance, and specifying a time-frame for correction, if the department determines that the areas of non-compliance are amenable or subject to correction.
 Failure to accomplish corrections within the time frame established may constitute grounds for denial of the application for licensure.
 If the complete application is in compliance with the requirements of these rules, the department may schedule and conduct an on-site survey of the facility.

 (4) If the department determines that deficiencies observed during the on-site survey, if any, are amenable to correction within a particular time period, the operator shall be provided a copy of the deficiencies and a time frame for correction.

 (5) The department may require the operator to submit a written plan of correction, describing how deficiencies will be corrected in the time-frame specified by the department.
 Failure of an operator to comply with the plan of correction may constitute grounds for licensure revocation.

 (6) The department shall obtain assurance that deficiencies have been corrected within the time specified, either by an on-site visit or by the receipt of written documentation, as relevant and appropriate, within the discretion of the department.
 The facility will be notified in writing of the approval of the plan of correction.